 Use this checklist to make sure you’re keeping up with all home and community matters, from home maintenance tips and money savers to being good to the environment and your neighbors.

-- Invest in a drying rack and a clothesline so you can skip the dryer year-round.
+- Invest in a drying rack and a clothesline if that interests you, so you can skip the dryer year-round, which saves energy costs.

 - Lower the temperature on your hot water heater to 120ºF, and toss a hot water heater blanket over top of it for extra insulation.